Create an RSS Feed Reader in PHP

 }

-The code snippets in this post can be used as RSS feed reader in PHP for single RSS feed.
-Following these simple steps we can display multiple RSS feeds on one page or present each URL to multiple RSS feeds as link and show complete feed on a separate page.
+The code snippets in this post can be used as an RSS feed reader in PHP for a single RSS feed.
+Following these simple steps, we can display multiple RSS feeds on one page or present each URL to multiple RSS feeds as a link and show the complete feed on a separate page.